litteratum/jira_dev_workflow/README.md

 1. Sprint planning.
 The team meets and decide what will be accomplished within the next sprint (1-4 weeks).
 Move tasks from the backlog to the sprint.
 I would auto assign a task to the "Executor" when it is moved to the sprint.
 The team may also create the next release version if not done yet
 2. Contributors solve the tasks within the sprint.
 See [task solving](#task-solving)
 3. After the sprint is finished, the team gather for retrospection meeting and work on the next sprint (go to [1])
-4. At some point we release the changes
+4. At some point the team releases the changes

 ### Task solving
 1. The Executor solves the task in a separate git branch
-2. The Executor pushes the changes.
-It is either a pull request (preferred) or a direct push to the branch.
-In case of a pull request, the Executor selects the reviewers
+2. The Executor creates a pull request
 3. The Executor changes the task's status to "Under Review".
 The task is automatically reassigned to the "Reviewer"
 4. Reviewers review the task.
-The task's Reviewer is responsible for ensuring that all the reviewers have reviewed the task (easier to achieve with pull requests).
-Once the task is reviewed, it is merged to the "master" and the task's status is changed to "Reviewed" or "Returned" (see [task is returned from CR](#task-is-returned-from-cr))
+The task's "Reviewer" is responsible for ensuring that all the reviewers have reviewed the task.
+Once the task is reviewed, it is merged to the main branch and the task's status is changed to "Reviewed" or "Returned" (see [task is returned from CR](#task-is-returned-from-cr))
 5. Once the [RC is prepared](#rc-preparation), the Executor changes the task's status to "Under QA".
 The task is automatically reassigned to the "QA".
 The QA's job must be clear from the task's description or the last comment.
 Once the QA is done, the task's status is changed to "QA OK" or "Returned" (see [task is returned from QA](#task-is-returned-from-qa))
 6. The Executor checks the QA output and changes the task's status to "Done"